Information for students admitted to the Fall 2020 semester

 9:20 - 9:30 am: Log in to Zoom

-9:30 am: Introductions, College Overview, Career Services (Facilitator: Manuel Maranan, Admissions Director)
+9:30 am: Introductions, College Overview, Career Services, Division of Graduate Studies (Facilitator: Manuel Maranan, Admissions Director)

 5 minute break